Zhenyuan-Fu/jumping_robot_bit_drake/README.md

 ## LCM and TOWR Installation (optional)

 For this simulation, the two package are not necessary.
-If you want to try TOWR planner and LCM, you can intstall them.
+If you want to try TOWR planner and LCM, you can install them.

 Clone this repository: `git clone https://github.com/.git`